ydyjya/Awesome-LLM-Safety/README.md

 ## 🧑‍🏫 Scholars 👩‍🏫
 **In this section, we list some of the scholars we consider to be experts in the field of LLM Safety!**

+The standard is that the scholar's papers have been cited over 1,000 times.
+If you are a senior researcher in this field, or if you find that we have missed any senior researchers, please feel free to raise an issue.

 |     Scholars     |                                                                     HomePage&Google Scholars                                                                     |                                                                                                      Keywords or Interested                                                                                                       |
 |:----------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 | Nicholas Carlini | [Homepage](https://nicholas.carlini.com/) \| [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=q4qDvAoAAAAJ&view_op=list_works&sortby=pubdate) |                                                        **the intersection of machine learning and computer security**&**neural networks from an adversarial perspective**                                                         |